Cloud-Washed vs. Cloud-Native Software

 With multi-tenancy — multiple accounts sharing the same infrastructure during periods of low use — coupled with automatic scaling and load balancing, SaaS vendors have the ability to service multiple client’s with high efficiency — be it 5 or 500,000 uses to transferring 5 GB or 5 PB.

 No matter where you’re working from, with internet access cloud-native software offers consistent performance around the world.
 You can expect access to the same customization, files, and transfer speeds, regardless of your available bandwidth or the infrastructure of the local network.
 Having consistent performance is a tremendous advantage for global companies with multi-national locations.
-The technical differences cloud-native and cloud-washed software is highly nuanced and growing more important over time.
+The technical differences between cloud-native and cloud-washed software are highly nuanced and growing more important over time.

 The importance of security

 According to a study by Gartner, the majority of security breaches occur at the application level.
 For on-premise software, IT organizations are responsible for the application security.
 With the SaaS model, the application is done by the vendor, which is a double-edged sword.
-Relieving some of the IT department’s workload is becoming necessity overtime.
+Relieving some of the IT department’s workload is becoming a necessity over time.
 At the same time, dealing with compliance, audits, and the potential threat of cyber attacks by hackers becomes complicated with multi-tenant and virtualized multi-locations.
 Some SaaS developers respond to security reactively as breaches are occurring rather than strengthening security features as a part of the entire development process.